manuchan/grav-plugin-admin-custom-logo/README.md

 > NOTE: This plugin is a modular component for Grav which may require other plugins to operate, please see its [blueprints.yaml-file on GitHub](https://github.com/manuchan/grav-plugin-admin-custom-logo/blob/master/blueprints.yaml).

-### Admin Plugin

-If you use the Admin Plugin, you can install the plugin directly by browsing the `Plugins`-menu and clicking on the `Add` button.

 ## Configuration

 Before configuring this plugin, you should copy the `user/plugins/admin-custom-logo/admin-custom-logo.yaml` to `user/config/plugins/admin-custom-logo.yaml` and only edit that copy.